avasdao/nexajs/lib/README.md

 ## Introduction

-The NexaJS Library + SDK aims to be a modern & comprehensive toolkit for creating decentralized applications (dApps) on the Nexa Blockchain and its expansive Web3 ecosystem.
+The NEXA.js Library + SDK aims to be a modern & comprehensive toolkit for creating decentralized applications (dApps) on the Nexa Blockchain and its expansive Web3 ecosystem.

 ### Prerequisites